DefGuard/docs/help/configuring-vpn/adding-wireguard-devices/configuring-a-device-for-a-new-vpn-location.md

 5. **Replacing the PrivateKey**

 {% hint style="danger" %}
-**defguard doesn't store any user devices' private keys - you need to provide them**
+**Defguard doesn't store any user devices' private keys - you need to provide them**
 {% endhint %}

 Since Defguard doesn't have access to your private keys - **but has your public key stored for that device** - you need to replace the **PrivateKey value** in the new configuration location.